FixedEffects/FixedEffectModels.jl/README.md

 Categorical variable should be of type PooledDataArray (see the [DataFrames doc](http://dataframesjl.readthedocs.org/en/latest/pooling.html)).

-- Estimate models with an arbitrary number of high dimensional fixed effects.
+- Enter high dimensional terms after the `|>` symbol, with the same syntax as a usual formula.

   ```julia
   using DataFrames, RDatasets, FixedEffectModels